kachurovskiy/nanoels/h5/README.md

 - DIR - connect to stepper driver DIR-
 - STEP - connect to stepper driver PUL-

-Pulse motion wheels for Z and X axes (`ZPULSE`, `XPULSE`) are wired in the same manner as the encoder.
+Pulse motion wheels for Z, X, and optional Y axes (`ZPULSE`, `XPULSE`, `YPULSE`) are wired in the same manner as the encoder.
 For any encoder terminal, switch `A` and `B` wires to invert the encoder direction.

 ### Optional joystick